 8. Before you sign your deal, ask if the distributor is offering to pay marketing and promotional costs.

-9. Before you sign a deal with a distributor, make sure they really distribute films across different territories, not only act as an aggregator company that prepares files for VOD platforms, while charging the filmmaker for that job plus charging extra % of all the sales you make on the VOD platforms, without doing much work for you and your film.
+9. Before you sign a deal with a distributor, make sure they really distribute films across different territories, not only act as an aggregator company that prepares files for VOD platforms, while charging the filmmaker for that job plus charging an extra % of all the sales you make on the VOD platforms, without doing much work for you and your film.